biomedengsam/Travel-App/README.md

 ## Project Setup
 Follow the instructions below to setup the project locally.
 ### API credentials needed
-Acquire credentials for the following Apis and save them in .env file in the main directory
+Acquire credentials for the following API's and save them in .env file in the main directory
 * user_name = Geonames username
 * weatherApi = Weatherbit API KEY
 * pixabayKey = Pixabay API KEY